Canada - Nigeria Relations

 Canada’s main imports consist of mineral fuels and oils, cocoa, rubber, lead and processed foods.

-Canada exports a wide range of products, including wheat, manufacturing equipment, software, aeronautics, and cars.
+Canada exports a wide range of products, including wheat, manufacturing equipment, software, aircrafts, and cars.

 - A Double Taxation Agreement entered into force in 1999.